SilentNightSound/GI-Model-Importer/README.md

 Full details and walkthrough with images can be found in the Wiki, this is a high-level summary of the instructions for each section.
 I have organized the content approximately in difficulty from easiest to hardest - I recommend reading through the instructions in order, since later sections rely on understanding how previous sections work.
 No specific knowledge is required as a prerequisite, but I recommend being at least familiar with Blender.

 Note that this project is still under development, so some features may be buggy or not fully implemented.
-Please let me know if any sections have errors or are unclear.
+Please let me know if any section has errors or is unclear.

 I highly recommend these videos as an introduction to modding with 3Dmigoto: https://www.youtube.com/watch?v=zWE0xP4MgR8 and https://www.youtube.com/watch?v=z2nvJzkwHHQ.
 While Genshin has several quirks to its structure that makes it more complicated to mod, a large amount of the information contained in those videos is still relevant and can supplement these explanations with more details and visuals.